shiitavie/ARM-Simulator/lab1/README.txt

 4. "ref"
 - LEGv8_Reference_Data.pdf is a simplified ARM Instruction Set reference data.
 - However, for LSL and LSR, LEGv8 is different from ARMv8.
-See Lab1.pdf for details.
+See README for details.
 - DDI0487B_a_armv8_arm.pdf is the detail ARMv8 Instruction Set reference manual.

 5. "aarch64-linux-android-4.9"